tapika/swupd/docs/testing.md

 Once logging is enabled for mock - there is no need to use `.Verify()` anymore, as logging of function calls and it's argument should be sufficient.

+Post mortem debugging is also changed to live debugging via logging.